mhyee/mhyee.com/content/blog/pl_blog_response.md

 associated with functional programming languages.
 Some people will also make the distinction between type inference à la Hindley-Milner type inference, as opposed to `auto` which is "take the right-hand side expression's type and make it the type of the left-hand side variable."
-Type inference in Scala is the former, while type inference in Go is the latter.
+Type inference in Haskell is the former, while type inference in Go is the latter.

-Actually, that's a little unfair to `auto`, since it's similar to (but not exactly the same as) template argument deduction.
+Actually, that's a little unfair to `auto`, since it's [similar to (but not exactly the same as) function template argument deduction][cpp-auto].
 In C++14, you can even write:

     #!c++
     auto plus1 = [](auto x) { return x + 1; };